codeigniter4/CodeIgniter4/user_guide_src/source/libraries/pagination.rst

 should be used.
 The *default_full* and *default_simple* views are used for the ``links()`` and ``simpleLinks()`` methods, respectively.
 To change the way those are displayed application-wide, you could assign a new view here.

-For example, say you create a new view file that works with the Foundation CSS framework, instead of Bootstrap, and you place that file at **app/Views/Pagers/foundation_full.php**.
+For example, say you create a new view file that works with the Foundation CSS framework, and you place that file at **app/Views/Pagers/foundation_full.php**.
 Since the **application** directory is namespaced as ``App``, and all directories underneath it map directly to segments of the namespace, you can locate the view file through it's namespace::